Seven Hills Foundation and Affiliates Community:

 Seven Hills Foundation Mask Policy - August 2, 2022

 At Seven Hills Foundation & Affiliates, as of August 2, 2022 masks are required at every program site and while in the community supporting individuals.
 This policy is based on individuals’ vulnerabilities and community transmission rates.
 We will continue to monitor our COVID-19 infection rate to determine when we reach a level where we may return to a mask optional status, but for now, masking is our best defense.
-Please work with your supervisor to determine the type of mask needed for your program and please post this PDF.

 COVID-19 Quarantine and Isolation Guidelines - August 11, 2022